 3. Dish Soap and Water or Car Window Soap

-When it comes to the windshield and windows, it’s advisable to use dish soap and water instead.
+When it comes to the windshield and windows, it’s advisable to use dish soap and water instead or other.
 WD40 is an oily substance that would be hard to remove from the glass parts of the car.

 If your car’s glass parts are in terrible condition, it would require a tougher solution, which is a car window soap.